 It is very important for you to consider why you are buying this specific property.
 Some buyers want a great view of the ocean.
 However what guarantee is there that another condo building will not be built between your view and the ocean.
 This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago.
 This where another development was being built.
 Right between the ocean and the condo unit owners of an earlier development.

-If you are buying for an ocean or mountain view, then you should consider a due diligence study to ensure that the zoning between you and the ocean is not for another high rise.
+If you are buying for an ocean or mountain view.
+Then you should consider a due diligence study to ensure that the zoning between you and the ocean is not for another high rise.

-- – Laws stipulating how close you are allowed to build from the ocean line
+– Laws stipulating how close you are allowed to build from the ocean line

-- – Laws covering the height of buildings in certain areas.
+– Laws covering the height of buildings in certain areas.

-The Condominium build was stopped by the mayor as people’s complaints accused the developer of building a structure both taller and closer to the beach than permitted and noted it also obstructs the view of the Prince Chumphon Khet Udomsak statue sitting on the top of Pratamnak Hill.
+The Condominium build was stopped by the mayor as people’s complaints accused the developer of building a structure both taller and closer to the beach than permitted.
+They also noted that it also obstructs the view of the Prince Chumphon Khet Udomsak statue sitting on the top of Pratamnak Hill.

-This became more interesting as the property was built on reclaimed land and the reclaimed land pushed the waterline more than 100 meters out.
+This became more interesting as the property was built on reclaimed land.
+The reclaimed land pushed the waterline more than 100 meters out.
 The building as stated was completed but again, if you are going to buy a brand new condominium then consider a proper due diligence study before you deposit money or transfer money into Thailand.

 Speak to a property lawyer in Thailand for more information and assistance.